 History will remember that Alexander McQueen was born right here in London.
 A cogent argument can be made, however, that he was born right here: at Central Saint Martins.
 In any event, McQueen was born naked, without the clothes he would come to admire.
 Unfortunately, McQueen died naked, hanging in the closet with the clothes he had come to love.

 Hodgeson talks to hear himself talk, and Jo listens with rapt attention.
 Unstirred, Eleanor sketches evening wear.

 When McQueen was alive, so too, was his imagination.
-He abandoned formal education at age sixteen, choosing fashion design in its stead.

 HODGESON (cont'd)